-- Submit a written referral, outlining the alleged violation. - Bring any relevant information or witnesses to the hearing. - Question/Respond to (in writing, if not present at the hearing) the statements/allegations of the charged student/student organization and any witnesses brought to the hearing.
+• Submit a written referral, outlining the alleged violation.

+- Bring any relevant information or witnesses to the hearing. - Question/Respond to (in writing, if present at the hearing) the statements/allegations of the charged student/student organization and any witnesses brought to the hearing.

-A complainant may not always be at a hearing (e.g. gender-based harassment, sexual harassment, sexual misconduct, sexual assault) and in his/her absence the Judicial Board is to use the information found in the written referral and from any investigations to make a decision.
+A complainant may not always be at a hearing (e.g. gender based harassment, sexual harassment, sexual misconduct, sexual assault) and in his/her absence the Judicial Board is to use the information found in the written referral and from any investigations to make a decision.

+Respondent

+This is the person who has been accused of an alleged violation.
+It is the responsibility of this person to:

+- Provide any supporting evidence/witnesses that may counter the allegation(s) and prove innocence/or not being responsible. - Question/Respond to (in writing, if present at the hearing) the statements/allegations of the complainant and any witnesses brought to the hearing.

+Advisor Both the charged student(s)/student organization and complainants are allowed to bring two

-- R. The term "Respondent" is the person who has been accused of an alleged violation.
-It is the responsibility of this person to: - Provide any supporting evidence/witnesses that may counter the allegation(s) and prove innocence/or not being responsible. - Question/Respond to (in writing, if not present at the hearing) the statements/allegations of the complainant and any witnesses brought to the hearing. - S. The term "witness" means any person with a first-hand account of the incident (i.e. present during the incident) that provides testimony, evidence or facts in a hearing. - T. The term "Advisor" is anyone that the student /student organization chooses (examples include parents, friends, faculty members, etc.) so long as that person is not planning to serve as a witness during the hearing).
-The charged student(s)/student organization and complainants are allowed to bring two (2) persons into the hearing as an advisor.
-It is the responsibility of the advisor to: - Allow his/her advisee to state his/her own case.
+(3) persons into the hearing room as an advisor.
+This person can be anyone that thetudent/ student organization chooses (examples include parents, friends, faculty members, etc.) so long as that person is not planning to serve as a witness during the hearing.
+It is the responsibility of the advisor to:

+- Allow his/her advisee to state his/her own case.
 An advisor may NOT speak on behalf of his/her advisee.
 If the advisor ignores these rules, the Judicial Board chair will warn him/her, and if the behavior persists, the advisor will be asked to leave the room. - Request a brief recess to confer with his/her advisee if necessary.